redis/redis-doc/topics/modules-api-ref.md

 Return the specified command argument.
 The first argument (position 0) is the command itself, and the rest are user-provided args.

+## `RedisModule_CommandFilterArgInsert`

+    int RedisModule_CommandFilterArgInsert(RedisModuleCommandFilterCtx *fctx, int pos, RedisModuleString *arg);

+Modify the filtered command by inserting a new argument at the specified position.
+The specified `RedisModuleString` argument may be used by Redis after the filter context is destroyed, so it must not be auto-memory allocated, freed or used elsewhere.

+## `RedisModule_CommandFilterArgReplace`

+    int RedisModule_CommandFilterArgReplace(RedisModuleCommandFilterCtx *fctx, int pos, RedisModuleString *arg);

+Modify the filtered command by replacing an existing argument with a new one.
+The specified `RedisModuleString` argument may be used by Redis after the filter context is destroyed, so it must not be auto-memory allocated, freed or used elsewhere.

 ## `RedisModule_CommandFilterArgDelete`

     int RedisModule_CommandFilterArgDelete(RedisModuleCommandFilterCtx *fctx, int pos);